Jaydip0724/fraud-detection-system/docs/model_explanation.md

 5. **Performance on imbalanced data**: When combined with appropriate class weighting, Random Forest performs well on highly imbalanced datasets where fraud transactions are rare.

-6. **Computational efficiency**: The model can be trained and updated relatively quickly, which is essential for our real-time system that needs frequent retraining.
+6. **Computational efficiency**: The model can be trained and updated relatively quickly, which is essential for my real-time system that needs frequent retraining.

 ## Feature Engineering and Selection

-Our model uses 29 input features:
+My model uses 29 input features:

 - **V1-V28**: Anonymized features resulting from PCA transformation (for privacy/security reasons)
 - **Amount**: The transaction amount